-- Latest update: Summary – information and advice for Formula One fans travelling to Baku for the Grand Prix of Europe on 19 June 2016
+- Latest update: Summary – removal of information about the Formula One Grand Prix

 The Foreign and Commonwealth Office (FCO) advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it.

-Large scale ceasefire violations along the Nagorno-Karabakh Line of Contact since 1 April 2016 have been reported, resulting in a number of deaths and casualties.
+Ceasefire violations along the Nagorno-Karabakh Line of Contact have been reported throughout 2016, resulting in a number of deaths and casualties.
 See Local travel

 Anyone who has visited Nagorno-Karabakh without the permission of the Azerbaijani authorities will be refused entry to Azerbaijan.

 All British nationals travelling to Azerbaijan must get a visa in advance.
-However, if you’re travelling to Baku in connection with the Formula One Grand Prix you may be able to get a visa on arrival.
 See Visas

 There is a general threat from terrorism.
 See Terrorism